castle-games/castle-games/README.md

 #### Debug build

+1. Using either Git Bash or WSL...

 - Make sure `git lfs` is initialized.
-- Open the Git Bash utility that comes with Git for Windows and navigate to the `megasource` directory.
 - In 'megasource/', run './run_cmake.sh'.
+You don't need to do this every time, but you need to do it at least on your first time, and whenever installer resources change.

+2. Using Visual Studio...

 - Open and build the 'ALL_BUILD.vcxproj' file inside of 'megasource/build/'.
 - Run the application at 'megasourse/build/Debug/Castle.exe'.
 - If the build succeeds but is unable to write Castle.exe, make sure any existing Castle processes are terminated and try again.
+- If you're using WSL, `megasource/kill_castle.sh` works for terminating Castle processes.

 #### Release build